-The benefits of automation within oil & gas are numerous.
 If you are interested in implementing some productivity gains then read on…

 Harvard Business Review suggest peak demand for major commodities may occur as soon as 2025.
 As reserves reduce and the prices fluctuate, it is vital that resource companies manage this uncertainty with agility.
 For example, automation of repetitive processes can improve consistency, accuracy and speed.
 Industries that require a high level of concentration or physical strength, such as energy, can utilise this to their advantage.

 Digitalisation will have a significant impact on productivity in three ways

 Digitalisation is transforming the way we work, live and communicate, but only 1% of all data from an oil rig is currently used for decision making.
 Better access to data empowers senior leaders to view entire organisational performance in a holistic manner.
 Digitally focused companies can stay once step ahead of their competition by leveraging big data to produce more, at lower operating cost, and track compliance data autonomously.

 Making better use of data could be leveraged through the “Digital Twin” – virtual versions of physical equipment, providing data to prevent downtime, reduce maintenance costs and streamline operations.
 The Internet of Things (IoT) and wearable technology will create data points throughout the business as trillions of sensors can generate and share real-time data quickly and effectively.